Converged-networking/crawling-to-run/README.md

 Some goals are:

-- [ ] How to run pre-checks withouth complete intended configuration
+- [x] How to run pre-checks without complete intended configuration (append changed to current config)
+- [ ] Detect breaking changes using Batfish
-- [ ] Best way to seperate inventory and automation (git submodule?)
+- [ ] Best way to separate inventory and automation (git submodule?)
 - [ ] Find a solution for how users need to input a change and update the inventory (gitlab pages forms?)
 - [ ] Incorporate robot framework for post-checks